hackclub/hackclub/workshops/backjack/README.md

 #include <vector>
 using namespace std;
 ```
- + Inside the project you just fork, I have included the c time ` <ctime> ` library, this header file is called when you need to generate random numbers, in this case, will need it to generate the random card numbers for the players.
-For more on how how to use the ` <ctime> ` library, you can found it [Here](http://www.cplusplus.com/reference/ctime/)
++ Inside the project, I have included the c time library (` <ctime> ` ), this header file will be called when we need to generate random numbers which will be the cards numbers for the players.
+For more about how how to use the ` ` library, you can found it [Here](http://www.cplusplus.com/reference/ctime/)
- + I also called the vector (` <vector> `) library, because we will be using vector instead of arrays to store all the player and the dealer cards.
++ I also called the vector library (` <vector> `), because we will be using vectors instead of arrays to keep all the player and the dealer cards.
 + We are not going to be using ` std:: ` to declare a string variable or output and input message, we then will be using ` using namespace std; ` to inform the program that it won't be using ` std:: ` rather a namespace.

  ```c++
  /* Declaration section: This will be used to Declare variables and Functions */